vidhij9/TraitorTrack/PERFORMANCE_RESULTS.md

 ## Conclusion

-The TraceTrack application is successfully optimized with a solid foundation for high concurrency:
+The TraitorTrack application is successfully optimized with a solid foundation for high concurrency:

 - **Infrastructure:** Connection pooling, session management, and caching in place
 - **Performance:** Individual endpoints meet <300ms threshold